© CBM

 A group of people attending an event © CBM/Ugbaja/Valacci Ogli

-CBM has launched a €4.8 million project funded by BMZ to support internally displaced persons in Nigeria.
+CBM launches €4.8 million project for internally displaced persons in Nigeria

 Read more...